slipstream/SlipStreamDocumentation/README.md

 Create Branch
 -------------

-Create a separate branch to hold your changes for review.
+Checkout the `draft` branch for your changes.
 ```
-$ git checkout -b mydocs
+$ git checkout draft
 ```
-Push the branch to GitHub when you want to create a pull request.
+Push the changes to GitHub when you want to see the rendered draft material on the ReadTheDocs site.

 Editing Documentation
 ---------------------